The-Debarghya/docker-examples/README.md

 # docker-examples

-Some basic projects have been dockerized in order to get proper knowledge about docker.
+Some basic projects have been dockerized to test/experiment various ways of making docker images.